Full-Stack Bootcamp

 {% tab title="Berlin" %}

-If you are located in Berlin and surrounding, we invite you to four on-site community events throughout the semester.&#x20;
+If you are located in Berlin and surrounding, we invite you to some online and onsite community events throughout the semester.

 {% endtab %}